one-at-a-time/Voicer/README.md

-# Free to use, easy interface, smooth and clear output
+# Voice your words with a minimalist interface with smooth n' clear output

 ## Using Google's Text-To-Speech library 'gts'

-`but it has only female voice `
+`but it has only female voice`

-So, as an alternative, we use:
+So, as an alternative:

-## Python's Text-To-Speech library 'pyttsx3'
+## Using Python's Text-To-Speech library 'pyttsx3'

 > which provides both: female and male voices